 Welcome to the Planning Department!
 We are proud to be carrying on the long and distinguished history of city planning here in San Diego.

-Our Facilities Financing section --works hand-in-hand with Long-Range Planning to make sure that, as San Diego grows, we also have the financial resources available to build the public infrastructure and facilities required to support that growth.
+Our Facilities Financing section works hand-in-hand with Long-Range Planning to make sure that, as San Diego grows, we also have the financial resources available to build the public infrastructure and facilities required to support that growth.

-Planning is also the "wheelhouse" for San Diego's implementation of the California Environmental Quality Act (CEQA).
-In our Environmental & Resources Analysis Division, we update the City's CEQA significance thresholds, conduct CEQA analysis on community plans and city capital projects, and coordinate CEQA practices citywide.
+The Planning Department is also the "wheelhouse" for San Diego's implementation of the California Environmental Quality Act (CEQA).
+In our Environmental & Resources Analysis Division, we update the City's CEQA significance thresholds, conduct CEQA analysis on community plans and City capital projects, and coordinate CEQA practices citywide.
 Environmental & Resources Analysis also implements our Historic Resources policies, our Multiple Species Conservation Plan, and our Parks Planning efforts, which are closely linked to community plan updates and facilities financing efforts.

 We have become a leader among cities for our visionary approach to planning.
 The innovative strategies we have created have received local, state and national awards, and made us a model for other cities to follow.

 Our Programs and Sections